ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/about.md

 published: true
 ---

-I teach Managerial Accounting at the Hong Kong University of Science and Technology ([HKUST](https://www.ust.hk/home)), and I research the relationships the form across the boundries of the firm, how stakeholders use contracts to formalize these relationships, and how those contracts shape behavior.
+I teach Managerial Accounting at the Hong Kong University of Science and Technology ([HKUST](https://www.ust.hk/home)), and I research the relationships that form across the boundries of the firm, how stakeholders use contracts to formalize these relationships, and how those contracts shape behavior.

-Here is a list of y current working papers:
+Here is a list of my current working papers:

 ### [Financial shocks and corporate investment activity: The role of financial covenants](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3079996)
 with Hans Christensen, Daniele Macciocchi, and Valeri Nikolaev